DevRightStudios/.github/profile/README.md

 ## Issue Creation Guide

 When creating issues for our project, we ask that you follow our guidelines to ensure that the issue is clear, concise, and actionable.
-You can find our issue creation guide on our GitHub Pages site.
+You can find our [Issue Creation Guide](https://DevRightStudios.github.io/issue-creation-guide/) on our GitHub Pages site.

 ## Contributing